 The role of the market as knowledge and information exchange amongst the converging farmers needs to be appreciated and harnessed.
 Farmers get benefit from deregulation of markets, minimum guaranteed price scheme, contract farming, and crop/income insurance, only to the extent they organize in marketing groups, self-help groups, cooperatives or companies and learn skills suited to the new marketing environment.
 Understanding quality standards (including faq), learning the terms of contract and insurance, and choosing and preparing the produce for the market are going to be essential skills for farmers.
 There is a need for greater synergy between extension services and market.
-State marketing departments and boards, apmcs, krishi vigyan kendras (kvks), marketing related skills.
+State marketing departments and boards, apmcs, krishi vigyan kendras (kvks), marketing cooperatives, NGOs and pris should pay increasing attention to train the farmers in marketing related skills.
 All stakeholders in the supply chain (i.e. From farmers to consumers) should be exposed to the following characteristics and complexities of the marketing system to make it more efficient.
-Hence in this project the following training programmes are proposed with budget requirement is indicated in Table 6.25.
+Hence in this project the following training programmes are proposed with budget requirement is indiacted in Table 6.25.